 - Strong brand (Kirkland Signature)

-As the leading membership warehouse club chain in the United States, Costco Wholesale Corporation is strong because of its market presence.
+As the leading membership warehouse club chain in the United States, Costco is strong because of its market presence.
 The company’s name is popular among consumers.
-Also, Costco’s expansive supply chain is a strength that relates to the firm’s ability to achieve economies of scale.
-Another strength of Costco is its Kirkland Signature brand, which consumers view as a label of quality.
-These strengths in the SWOT analysis of Costco highlight the benefits of the company’s current position in the market.
+Costco’s marketing mix (4P) helps maintain this business strength.
+Also, the retail company’s connections to an expansive supply chain are a strength.
+In the SWOT analysis model, this strength relates to the company’s ability to achieve economies of scale in its retail operations for competitive selling prices.
+Another one of the company’s strengths is its Kirkland Signature brand, which consumers view as a label of quality.
+This brand is one of the factors that attract shoppers and keep them coming back to the company’s stores.
+Overall, the strengths in this part of the SWOT analysis of Costco highlight the benefits of the company’s strong position in the retail market.

-Costco Wholesale’s weaknesses are based on the company’s strategic focus.
+Business weaknesses are related to the retail company’s strategic focus.
 The weaknesses in the SWOT analysis model are the internal strategic factors that act as limitations or barriers to business.
-Costco’s most important weaknesses are as follows:
+The following are Costco’s weaknesses:

 - Limited product mix

 Costco has a limited product mix compared to the wider and more extensive merchandise available from large competitors.
 In the SWOT analysis model, this weakness prevents maximization of revenues from consumers who might not find what they are looking for at the company’s warehouses or stores.
 Also, Costco’s business model creates exclusivity to members and prevents other shoppers from easily purchasing at its warehouses.
 Moreover, because of Costco’s generic competitive strategy and intensive growth strategies, the business has the weakness of low profit margins that leave little room for price adjustments.
 This weakness also limits the funds available for supporting the company’s growth strategies in the retail industry.
 This SWOT analysis of Costco shows that the company’s weaknesses are directly linked to its business model.